McGillX/edx_data_research/course_structure_parsing/README.md

 The single JSON object will be split into sub JSON objects, in which all the first level keys will become the _id of its object value

-For instance the single document,
+For instance, the single document:

 ```json
 {